Our beloved pets are likely to have accidents from time to time. Especially if you’re toilet training a puppy or caring for an elderly pet.

 White vinegar and grapefruit essential oil

 Grapefruit essential oil has antiseptic qualities.
-When paired with the acidity of white vinegar, it can make a powerful stain remover.
+Coupled with the acidity of white vinegar, it can make a powerful stain remover and a natural disinfectant.

 Plus, the grapefruit scent will cover up the unpleasant smell of white vinegar.

-Grapefruit oil also acts as a natural repellant for cats and dogs.
-By applying it to the stained area, you can prevent future accidents in the same place.
+The drops of grapefruit oil also acts as a natural repellant for cats and dogs.
+Applying it to the stained area can prevent future accidents in the same place.

 You can find grapefruit essential oil and white vinegar for sale on Amazon.
 Make sure to buy pure grapefruit essential oil with no added ingredients.

-For this method, you’ll need white vinegar, grapefruit essential oil, water, a spray bottle, and a soft cloth.
+You’ll need white vinegar, grapefruit essential oil, water, a spray bottle, and a soft cloth for this method.

 - Mix together a 1:1 ratio of white vinegar and water in a spray bottle